 While Facebook’s “viral channels” – the News Feed, invitations, and messages – play a central role in the spread of content through Facebook, employing important SEO tactics within your Facebook Page can help your Page reach more and more Facebook fans.
 While viral distribution can help you reach people your fans are directly connected to, search engine optimization exposes your Facebook Page to Facebook’s entire userbase.
 In fact, Facebook itself has taken major steps to improve its own SEO during recent weeks and months, creating opportunities for Page owners to benefit directly while creating value for Facebook at the same time.

-So, without further ado, here are 10 SEO strategies and tactics every Facebook Page owner should know:
+So with insights from our SEO consultancy London team, without further ado, here are 10 SEO strategies and tactics every Facebook Page owner should know:

 1. Choose the best name for your Facebook Page – and don’t change it

 Choosing the right name for your Facebook Page is vital.
 Despite the temptation to stuff your Page title with high value generic keywords – like “Mike’s Travel Agency: Las Vegas, Hawaii, Cancun – Hotels, Flights, & More” – this approach will actually harm your Page’s viral growth rate inside Facebook more than it will help through better SEO.
 For example, if your page’s title appears too spammy, fans will be less likely to share it with their friends on their profile and more likely to hide your updates from their News Feed.

 Second, don’t give into the temptation to choose a fully generic page name like “Travel” or “Hawaii.”
 Because Facebook’s intention for Pages is that they authentically represent businesses, brands, or celebrities, Facebook has recently been disabling updates for generically named Pages – effectively neutering their ability to reach their Facebook fans.